As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Optional Phase 5: Burnishing

-- After letting the rock tumbler run for another 24 hours, your specimens will shine.
+4. Your specimens will shine after letting the rock tumbler run for another 24 hours.

-TIP: Now, you know what all phases of rock tumbling are.
-So you might be interested in how expensive rock tumbling is.
+TIP: Now, you know all the phases of rock tumbling.
+So, you might be interested in how expensive rock tumbling is.
 Check out the complete cost breakdown in the article below:

 Is Rock Tumbling Expensive?
 Complete Cost Breakdown